PipedreamHQ/pipedream/docs/docs/projects/README.md

 ![Project Listing (Owner)](./images/project-listing-owner.png)

-::: warning Some projects may not have an owner Projects created before February 2024 don't automatically have an owner.
+::: warning Some projects may not have owners
+Projects created before February 2024 don't automatically have owners.
 :::

 **Access** indicates who within the workspace has access to each project, and this can be displayed as "me", "Workspace", or "N members".